saiaku-gaming/valhalla-game.se/_posts/2017-11-12-october-monthly-report.md

 ## User settings

 A minor update but nice nonetheless (especially for us when testing at the moment).
-It's possible to adjut and save volume and mouse sensitivity settings!
-No more deafening sword hits or incredibly sensitive mouse.
+It's possible to adjust and save volume and mouse sensitivity settings!
+No more deafening sword hits!